typelevel/fs2/io.md

 Similarly, `WriteCursor` pairs a `FileHandle[F]` with a byte offset.
 The methods on `WriteCursor` use the offset as the position to write the next chunk of bytes, returning an updated cursor.

-The `fs2.io.file` package object also provides many ways to interact with the file system -- moving files, creating directories, walking all paths in a diretory tree, watching directories for changes, etc.
+The `fs2.io.file` package object also provides many ways to interact with the file system -- moving files, creating directories, walking all paths in a directory tree, watching directories for changes, etc.

 # Console Operations